openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/quantizing-models-post-training/quantizing-with-accuracy-control.rst

 Prepare validation function
 ############################

 The validation function takes two arguments: a model object and a validation dataset, and it returns the accuracy metric value.
-The type of the model object is different for different frameworks.
+The type of the model object varies for different frameworks.
 In OpenVINO, it is an ``openvino.CompiledModel``.
 In ONNX, it is an ``onnx.ModelProto``.
-The following code snippet shows an example of validation function for OpenVINO and ONNX framework:
+The following code snippet shows an example of a validation function for OpenVINO and ONNX framework:

 .. tab-set::